new-objects/template-frontent-phaser3-ts/README.md

     ├── src
     |   ├── js
     |   |   ├── scenes
-    │   |   |   ├── Game.js
+    │   |   |   ├── Game.ts
-    │   |   ├── index.js
+    │   |   ├── index.ts
 	  ├── index.html
     ├── package.json
 ```

-JavaScript files are intended for the `src\js` folder. `index.js` is the entry point referenced by `index.html`.
+JavaScript files are intended for the `src\js` folder. `index.ts` is the entry point referenced by `index.html`.

 Other than that there is no opinion on how you should structure your project.

-There is an example `Game.js` file that is placed inside a `scenes` folder to organize by type or elsewhere to organize by function.
+There is an example `Game.ts` file that is placed inside a `scenes` folder to organize by type or elsewhere to organize by function.
 For example, you can keep all files specific to the HelloWorld scene in a `hello-world` folder.

 It is all up to you!